oprogramadorreal/LLM_course/README.md

 # A deep understanding of AI large language model mechanisms
 Hi friends!
 This will be the git repo for all the code files for my mega-course on LLMs.

-Course topics include building, training, fine-tuning, and investigating LLMs.
+Course topics include building, training, fine-tuning, and investigating LLMs using mechanistic interpretability methods.
 Lots of hands-on demos and exercises in PyTorch.

 This repo is currently empty because I haven't finished the course yet :P